DCAN-Labs/HBCD-MADE/docs/source/task_info.rst

 	The Auditory mismatch negativity (MMN) Task facilitates examining auditory evoked potentials, habituation/dishabituation to auditory stimuli, as well as perceptual narrowing in language processing.
 Speech stimuli have been shown to be an important index of future language abilities.

 Description
 	An auditory presentation of English syllables “ba” and “da”.
 Video played on iPad as a distractor with brightness all the way up, airplane mode, and not plugged in.
 The task may be paused if breaks are needed.
+The .wav files for the auditory stimuli are 196 ms long for the "ba" stimulus and 198 ms long for the "da" stimulus.

 **Visits Administered and corresponding age range of administration:**